-All references to the "Company" and Processa Pharmaceuticals, Inc. refer to Heatwurx, Inc., Processa Therapeutics, LLC, and the net assets acquired from Promet Therapeutics, LLC, which were assigned at acquisition to Processa Therapeutics, LLC and Promet's operations prior to October 4, 2017.
+All references to the "Company" and Processa Pharmaceuticals, Inc. refer to Heatwurx, Inc., Processa Therapeutics, LLC, and the net assets acquired from Promet, which were assigned at acquisition to Processa Therapeutics, LLC and Promet's operations prior to October 4, 2017.

 On March 19, 2018, Promet, Processa and CoNCERT Pharmaceuticals Inc. ("CoNCERT") amended the Option and License Agreement (the "Agreement") executed in October 2017.
 The Agreement was assigned to Processa and Processa exercised the exclusive option for the PCS-499 compound.
-The option was exercised in exchange for CoNCERT receiving (i) \$8 million of common stock of Company that was owned by Promet (or 2,090,301 shares representing 6.58% of Promet's common stock holding or 5.93% of total the Company's common stock issued and outstanding), and (ii) 15% of any sublicense revenue earned by the Company for a period equivalent to the royalty term (as defined in the Agreement) until the earliest of (a) Processa raising \$8 million of gross proceeds; and (b) CoNCERT can sell its shares of Processa common stock without restrictions pursuant to the terms of the amended Agreement.
+The option was exercised in exchange for CoNCERT receiving (i) \$8 million of Company common stock that was held by Promet for the benefit of CoNCERT (2,090,301 shares representing 5.93% of total the Company's common stock issued and outstanding), and (ii) 15% of any sublicense revenue earned by the Company for a period equivalent to the royalty term (as defined in the Agreement) until the earliest of (a) Processa raising \$8 million of gross proceeds; and (b) CoNCERT being able to sell its shares of Company common stock without restrictions pursuant to the terms of the amended Agreement.
 All other terms of the Agreement remain unchanged.
-As a result, the Company recognized an intangible asset and additional paid-in capital in the amount of \$8 million resulting from Promet satisfying Processa's liability to CoNCERT (see Note 2 Intangible Asset for the income tax effect of this transaction).
-There was no change in the total shares issued and outstanding, however, Promet's controlling interest in Processa was reduced from 90% to 84%.
+As a result, the Company recognized an intangible asset and additional paid-in capital in the amount of \$8 million resulting from Promet releasing the shares to CoNCERT in satisfaction of Processa's obligation under the Agreement to CoNCERT (see Note 2 Intangible Asset for the income tax effect of this transaction).
+There was no change in the total shares issued and outstanding, however, after Promet released CoNCERT's shares it held for CoNCERT, Promet's percentage interest held in Processa was reduced from 90% to 84%.